EIN vs ITIN: What's the Difference?

 What is an ITIN?

-The individual taxpayer identification number (ITIN) is a tax number only available to certain non-U.S. residents, resident aliens, their spouses and dependents who are not able to obtain a social security number (SSN).
+The individual taxpayer identification number (ITIN) is a tax number only available to certain non-U.S. residents, resident aliens, their spouses, and dependents who are not able to obtain a social security number (SSN).
 ITINs always start with a "9" and are typically formatted like a Social Security number: 9xx-xx-xxxx.
+The ITIN is used for federal tax reporting, allowing individuals to file U.S. tax returns and pay taxes.

 ITINs are issued regardless of immigration status because both resident and non-resident aliens may have a U.S. filing or reporting requirement under the Internal Revenue Code.